oubiwann/lxml/README.md

 ```

 Of the 12 transactions in the accounts this was tested against, those five
-satisfied the criteria of bing non-recurring and in a successful state.
+satisfied the criteria of being non-recurring and in a successful state.

 This was intended to show the possibilities of composition, and the following
 should be noted about the above code:
  * by getting the accounts first, we could have performed additional checks
    against account data; and
  * if we had really wanted to check all the transactions without looking
-   at any of the account data, we would have used the ``get-all-transactions``
+   at any of the account data, we would have simply used the
-   rcrly API call.
+   ``get-all-transactions`` rcrly API call.

 #### Batched Results and Paging [&#x219F;](#table-of-contents)